Ashab111/pafka/README.md

    > WARNING: All illegal access operations will be denied in a future release

-- Currently, only the log files are stored in PMem, while the indexes are still kept as normal files, as we do not see much performance gain if we move the indexes to PMem.
+- Currently, only the log files are stored in the tiered storage, while the indexes are still kept as normal files, as we do not see much performance gain if we move the indexes to fast storage.
-- Release `v0.1.x` uses PMem as the only storage device, which may limit the use for some scenarios that require a large capacity for log storage.
-Release `v0.2.0` addresses this issue by introducing a tiered storage strategy.

 ## 5. Roadmap